Is Betting Over 2.50 Goals Profitable? A Comprehensive Analysis

 One way to do this would be to update the dataset after every round of Premier League fixtures and keep an ongoing tally of profit/loss.
 Thankfully though, there is also archived odds data which allows us to mop up every result in one swoop.

-As you can see, the most recent season of the Premier League would not return a profit.
-If anything, it is quite a distance removed from profit.
-Betting in the manner stated above would have meant a loss of £234.40 at the end of the campaign.
+As you can see, the most recent season of the Premier League would return a profit.
+Betting in the manner stated above would have meant an overall profit of £180.20 at the end of the campaign.

 Going Further Back

-In the table above, you can see that each of the last six Premier League seasons would have returned a loss in each and even though there was profit at the end of 2016/17 campaign when combining all of the results together, it eventually created a negative yield of 26.6%.
+In the table above, you can see that in six of the last seven Premier League seasons have returned a loss in each and even though there was profit at the end of 2016/17 and 2023/24 campaigns when combining all of the results together, it eventually created a negative yield of 21.93%.

 Don't Bet Over 2.5 Goals Blindly

-However, this is not necessarily the lost cause that you may consider it to be and when we look the 2018/19 campaign, it was very close to running breakeven with just a negative yield of 0.36% and for four of the six seasons, the negative yield was less than 3.5% (including one winning season)
+However, this is not necessarily the lost cause that you may consider it to be and when we look the 2018/19 campaign, it was very close to running breakeven with just a negative yield of 0.36% and for three of the eight seasons, the negative yield was less than 3.5% (including two winning seasons)

 Something that suggests, that with some fine tuning, this could be a concept that actually works for you, not against you and if there is one thing we have learned, it is that blanket betting concepts will always catch you out.